markmourad26/System-Simulation/README.md

 # System-Simulation
-This is a Python code to simulate systems
+This is a Python code to simulate systems with simple GUI